PP-Module for MDM Agent

 2. All auditable events for the [not specified] level of audit; and

-3. [MDM policy updated, any modification commanded by the MDM Server, specifically defined auditable events listed in Table 5 and [selection: Table 2, Table 3, Table 4, Table 19, no other tables], and [selection: [assignment: other events], no other events]].
+3. [MDM policy updated, any modification commanded by the MDM Server, specifically defined auditable events listed in Table 5 and [selection: Table 2, Table 3, Table 4, Table 16, no other tables], and [selection: [assignment: other events], no other events]].

-Application Note: This requirement outlines the information to be included in the MDM Agent’s audit records.
+Application Note: This requirement outlines the information to be included in the MDM Agent’s audit data.
 For each claimed SFR, any corresponding auditable events must be claimed.
 The auditable events are included in different tables because SFRs depend on the claimed Base-PP or supported TOE implementation; the ST author selects all tables that contain an SFR that the TOE claims.

 If “MDM policy updated” is selected, it must indicate that an update to the policy occurred.
 The event record need not contain the differences between the prior policy and the new policy; optionally, the specific changes to policy that were included in that update may be detailed.
 All updates to policy should trigger this alert.
 Modifications commanded by the MDM Server are those commands listed in FMT_SMF.1.1.